SI

 Two days before the Super Bowl, Sting will headline the lineup for On Location's Super Bowl LX Studio 60 concert at the Palace of Fine Arts in San Francisco on Feb.
 6. Also prior to the Super Bowl, Bay Area Host Committee will host the BAHC Live! concert series at the Bill Graham Civic Auditorium.
 Grammy-winning artist Chris Stapleton will be featured in the series on the Feb.
 7.

-Along the Feb.
-6 concert series, the Palace of Fine Arts will also host the 2026 NFL Honors awards show, which will see the league award the MVP, Defensive and Offensive Player of the Year and Coach of the Year among other awards.
+Along with the Feb.
+6 concert series, the Palace of Fine Arts will also host the 2026 NFL Honors awards show, which will see the league award the MVP, Defensive and Offensive Player of the Year and Coach of the Year awards among others.

 Ticketing & hospitality